 1629: Christiaan Huygens, discoverer of the wave theory of light and of Saturn's moon Titan, was born.
 1807: German chemist Jeremias Richter, who discovered law of equivalent proportions, died.
 1869: The airbrake was patented by George Westinghouse.
 1894: The first public showing of Thomas Edison's kinetoscope took place.
 1898: Harold Black, who developed the negative-feedback principle for amplifier design, was born.
-1912: David Sarnoff picked up the distress call of the Titanic relayed from ships at sea: "S.S.
-Titanic ran into iceberg, sinking fast."
+1912: Distress call of the Titanic picked up at Marconi station at Cape Race.
 1918: U.S. First Aero Squadron engaged in America's first aerial dogfight with enemy aircraft over Toul, France.
 1956: Ampex Corporation of Redwood City, CA, demonstrated the first commercial magnetic tape recorder for sound and picture.
 1961: Manmade element Lawrencium (Lw, #103), was first produced.
 2000: The Dow industrials plummeted 617 points and the Nasdaq composite index fell 355 points.

 Feb | Mar |

 Apr | May |